-- Const/Perm- Use the purchase price of the lot, plus the loan amount, round up to \$500.
-If the applicant owns the lot, charge on the full loan amount. (ex.
-Purchase Price of lot (\$185,000) @ \$6.60/1000 = \$1221 - + Loan Amount (\$569,700) @ \$6.60/1000 = \$3762 - = Total Doc Stamps \$4983) - Fixed Home Equity or 2nd Mortgage -use loan amount, if paying off other 2nd use difference between new & existing & round up to \$500 - CRA/First Time Buyer with grant funds; calculate applicable recordation tax on the amount of the grant(s) and add to the charges calculated. on the purchase price
+- o There is no break if the lien to be paid off is in the name of anyone other than the borrower (e.g. LLC).
+If this is the case, charge on the full loan amount. - Purchase -total consideration (sales price) & round up to \$500 - Review the sales contract for the settlement fees that the borrower is paying and for how transfers are to be split; if there is no contract assume split - Const/Perm- owns lot or not, use loan amount & round up to \$500 - Fixed Home Equity or 2nd Mortgage -use loan amount, if paying off other 2nd use difference between new & existing & round up to \$500 - CRA/First Time Buyer with grant funds; calculate applicable recordation tax on the amount of the grant(s) and add to the charges calculated on the purchase price